chuatomoliver/jollibee-test-ios-app/README.md

 # jollibee-test-ios-app
 This is a test application for Jollibee, built using Kotlin and Jetpack Compose.
 The app demonstrates user registration and authentication by integrating with a Laravel API.

-# Here is the IPA is Not able ---
+# IPA is Not available

 # But here is the video demo for Jollibee Test App
 https://www.youtube.com/watch?v=lan0jGrFFWE